sd3ph/sd3ph.github.io/README.md

                     <li><strong>Consultants & Reviewers:</strong> Experts from TCS, Cognizant, and University of Luxembourg</li>
                 </ul>

-                <h4>🔹 Brief Abstract</h4>
+                <h4>🔹 Project Synopsis</h4>
-                <p>Aadri is a conversational AI chatbot designed to present academic profiles interactively.
-Built using Google Gemini API and RAG architecture, it transforms static CVs into dynamic, query-driven experiences.
-It ensures accuracy, engagement, and personalization in academic self-presentation.</p>
+                <p> AI system engineered for the interactive presentation of academic profiles.
+Utilizing the Google Gemini API and Retrieval-Augmented Generation (RAG) architecture, it transforms static Curriculum Vitae (CVs) into dynamic, query-driven user experiences.
+The platform ensures heightened accuracy, engagement, and personalization in professional digital self-presentation.</p>

                 <h4>🔹 Colloquial Abstract</h4>
-                <p>Think of Aadri as a smart assistant that talks about your academic work like a well-informed friend.
-Instead of scrolling through a boring CV, you just ask questions and Aadri gives you clear, friendly answers.
-It’s like having a personal guide to your research, teaching, and achievements.</p>
+                <p>Aadri can be conceptualized as an intelligent assistant that articulates your academic contributions with the fluency of an informed colleague.
+Rather than navigating a conventional, static document, users engage through direct inquiry, receiving precise and user-centric responses.
+It functions as a personalized navigational tool for one's research portfolio, pedagogical experience, and professional accomplishments.</p>

                 <h4>🔹 Purpose</h4>
                 <ul>